Top 10 Bad Traits of Millennials

 If they confront an obstacle, they just ignore the challenge and go in another direction.

-Or maybe its not phones its being introverted because of others being rude or just like being alone, and if writing letters is communication than texting is communication boomer.
+Or maybe it's not phones.
+It's being introverted because of others being rude or just liking being alone.
+And if writing letters is communication, then texting is communication, boomer.

-Millennial confession - I'm planning to take week or maybe month breaks from the internet see if it will help me see if I will have less epilepsy.
+Millennial confession - I'm planning to take a week or maybe month breaks from the internet to see if it will help me see if I will have less epilepsy.

-It's true that you need to have a certain skepticism, one that stops you from staying a job in which the employer doesn't pay you for months on end.
-But it's also true that we don't like doing anything unless we know what we're going to get out of it.
+It's true that you need to have a certain skepticism, one that stops you from staying at a job in which the employer doesn't pay you for months on end.
+However, it's also true that we don't like doing anything unless we know what we're going to get out of it.
 But that's bad.
-Lots of the best things are because of stuff we do that we're unsure of the results.
-By abstaining, we deprive ourselves opportunity to discover.
+Lots of the best things happen because of stuff we do that we're unsure of the results.
+By abstaining, we deprive ourselves of the opportunity to discover.

 When a problem arises, many millennials lack the work ethic to keep pushing onward.

 I have two millennial kids, so I also coach and have experience with this age group.
 They speak too much before they think or do research.
-They do not listen to facts or experience because they know it all and are closed minded.
-They follow people who they believe is right, despite being wrong.
-This is based on "Majority" of millennials, not all.
+They do not listen to facts or experience because they know it all and are closed-minded.
+They follow people whom they believe are right, despite being wrong.
+This is based on the "majority" of millennials, not all.

-Between our parents telling us as kids that the world is rich with opportunity and videos on instagram with jewelry, private boats, louie vuitton, etc., we thought there would be lots of wealth ahead.
+Between our parents telling us as kids that the world is rich with opportunity and videos on Instagram with jewelry, private boats, Louis Vuitton, etc., we thought there would be lots of wealth ahead.
 Until the recession happened.

 Compromise is a vague concept.